 Municipal Solid Wastes and Biomass

-Alternative fuels, such as refuse-derived fuels or RDF, have very good energy-saving potential.
+Alternative fuels, such as refuse derived fuels or RDF, have very good energy-saving potential.
 The substitution of fossil fuel by alternative sources of energy is common practice in the European cement industry.
 The German cement industry, for example, substitutes approximately 61% of their fossil fuel demand.
-Typical alternative fuels available in MENA countries are municipal solid wastes, agro-industrial wastes, industrial wastes and crop residues.
+Typical alternative fuels available in the Middle Eastern countries are municipal solid wastes, agro-industrial wastes, industrial wastes and crop residues.

 The gross urban waste generation quantity from Middle East countries has crossed 150 million tons per annum.
 Bahrain, Saudi Arabia, UAE, Qatar and Kuwait rank in the top-ten worldwide in terms of per capita solid waste generation.
 Solid waste disposal is a big challenge in almost all MENA countries so conversion of MSW to RDF will not ease the environmental situation but also provide an attractive fuel for the regional cement industry.
 Tens of millions of tyres are discarded across the MENA region each year.
 Scrap tyres are are an attractive source of energy and find widespread use in countries around the world.

 Agriculture plays an important role in the economies of most of the countries in the Middle East and North Africa region.
 Despite the fact that MENA is the most water-scarce and dry region in the world, many countries in the region, especially those around the Mediterranean Sea, are highly dependent on agriculture.
 Egypt is the 14th biggest rice producer in the world and the 8th biggest cotton producer in the world.
 Similarly Tunisia is one of the biggest producers and exporters of olive oil in the world.